Ryouh/Feats-Revisited/Feats.md

 ### Better together

 You aren’t a solo fighter, but you are really good at working with outers.
-You gain the following benefits:

 * While being within 5ft of an ally you can take the help action as a bonus action.
 * If you are frightened or paralyzed by an effect that allows a saving throw, you can repeat the save at the start of your turn to end the effect on yourself if you are within 30ft of an ally.